StevenMayher/431-2021/projectB/songs.md

 # Favorite Songs of Students in 431

-Thanks to the 38 of you who completed this task by the 5 PM deadline on 2021-12-01.
+Thanks to those of you listed below who completed this task by the 5 PM deadline on 2021-12-01.

 - If you prefer a different version of your song on YouTube, please send Dr. Love the URL, and he'll be happy to change it here.
 - If you're not sure why this is here, I'd look at the [Project B instructions](https://thomaselove.github.io/431-2021-projectB/) more closely.